La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **mi pu citka ba le nu mi dansu kei le plise**
 > _I ate (after I danced) the apples._

-Thus we can move **ba le nu mi dansu** around the sentence provided that it's still put after **pu**.
+We can rearrange the sentence by moving **ba le nu mi dansu** around, as long as it remains after **pu**.

 #### Task

 Close the right part of the table.
-Translate from Lojban the sentences on the left.
+Translate the sentences on the left from Lojban.

 le tsani
 : the sky